Risperidone: Other uses

+Risperidone has demonstrated clinical benefit as an augmentation agent in the management of (unipolar) non-psychotic treatment-resistant depression alongside antidepressant treatment.
+Atypical antipsychotics, such as risperidone, are among the most common augments for antidepressant therapy.
+Such usage occurs off-label in most jurisdictions and the risk of adverse effects (e.g., weight gain, movement disorders) must be carefully weighed against the clinical benefit.

-Risperidone has shown promise in treating therapy-resistant obsessive-compulsive disorder, when serotonin reuptake inhibitors alone are not sufficient.
+Risperidone has shown promise in treating therapy-resistant obsessive–compulsive disorder, when serotonin reuptake inhibitors alone are not sufficient.

-Risperidone has proven to be effective in treatment with Attention deficit hyperactivity disorder especially in cases of aggression or with another mental condition.
+Risperidone has proven to be effective in treatment of aggression associated with attention deficit hyperactivity disorder (ADHD), or with another mental condition.

 Risperidone has not demonstrated a benefit in the treatment of eating disorders or personality disorders, except for limited evidence in schizotypal personality disorder.

-Forms
+Available forms

-Available forms of risperidone include tablet, oral dissolving tablet, oral solution, and powder and solvent for suspension for injection.
+Available forms of risperidone include tablet, orally dissolving tablet, oral solution, and powder and solvent for injection.

 Adverse effects

 Common side effects include movement problems, sleepiness, dizziness, trouble seeing, constipation, and increased weight.
 About 9 to 20% of people gained more than 7% of the baseline weight depending on the dose.
 Serious side effects may include the potentially permanent movement disorder tardive dyskinesia, as well as neuroleptic malignant syndrome, an increased risk of suicide, and high blood sugar levels.
 In older people with psychosis as a result of dementia, it may increase the risk of death.

 While atypical antipsychotics appear to have a lower rate of movement problems as compared to typical antipsychotics, risperidone has a high risk of movement problems among the atypicals.
 Atypical antipsychotics, however, are associated with a greater amount of weight gain and other metabolic side effects.